Exovokado/ts-ecs/README.md

 - Holds entity lists based on a set of required / excluded components class.
 - Can run at each update or on message call (optionnaly providing more data) from other systems, or both.
-- Implements methods on entity adding / removal / change to allow custom mapping for further optimized queries

 **The Benefits**: